strangeprogrammer/CodeTutorials/codemirror/aaayREADME.txt

-WHAT EVERYTHING I ADDED CURRENTLY DOES/DOESNT DO: (dir:compileBox and compileBox.js)
+WHAT EVERYTHING I ADDED CURRENTLY DOES/DOESNT DO: (dir:compileBox and compileBox.js, runit.sh)

 - When runIt.php us displayed on webpage